Difference Between Bibliography and Works Cited

 What is Bibliography?

-Bibliography contains all the external sources related to the topic, no matter if they were used in creating the document or not.
+A Bibliography contains all the external sources related to the topic, no matter if they were used in creating the document or not.

 It can be used to depict how much background research you did to prepare the document.
-It is an important part and is usually included at the end of the document.
+It is an important part and is included at the end of the document.

-Bibliography broadly covers many sources that are related to the subject.
+The bibliography broadly covers many sources that are related to the subject.
 The gathered information does not need to be directly cited from the sources listed.

 It is way more comprehensive than other methods.
-Due to this, it is usually used for higher academic purposes.
+Due to this, it is used for higher academic purposes.

-Usually, Bibliography should include the names of authors and writers, the title of the books referred to, dates of the published work, and the work’s page numbers.
+Usually, the Bibliography should include the names of authors and writers, the title of the books referred to, dates of the published work, and the work’s page numbers.

 The entries made in it should be in alphabetical order.
 It could contain a list of books, articles, interviews, various websites, and many other sources used.

 The bibliography could also be used for research work and assignments.
-It can contain a description of authors, their relevance, quality, and accuracy of the sources.
+It can contain a description of the authors, their relevance, quality, and accuracy of the sources.

 It can be written in either MLA, APA, Chicago, or Turabian style, depending upon the work.